trallard/TLJH-azure-button/README.md

 1. Create an Azure account (if you need a free one go to 👉🏼 [this link](https://azure.microsoft.com/free) 👈🏼)
 2. Click on the `Deploy to Azure` button at the top of this README.
 This will redirect you to the Azure portal login page.
 3. Login to your account.
-4. Fill in the details on the next screen: (see details below)
+4. Fill in the details on the next screen (see details below):

    ![Azure dashboard - Custom deployment form](assets/custom_deployment_azure.png)